-Per the future conditions mapping methodology in previous Future FMPs with Dedicated Funding section and Figure 2.58, the horizontal increases in potential future mapping extents are shown as a range of potential minimum and maximum extents.
+Per the future conditions mapping methodology and Figure 2.58, the horizontal increases in potential future mapping extents are shown as a range of potential minimum and maximum extents.

 Scenario 1

 The 30-year potential future conditions floodplain quilt was overlaid with all the same GIS exposure layers (buildings, critical facilities, agricultural areas, bridges, and LWCs) as in Task 2A to get an estimation of exposure to the future mapping based on existing development.
 For population estimates, the higher of the day or night population attributes was used for the exposure population estimates per guidance received from the TWDB.